suparnoghosh/suparnoghosh.github.io/_posts/2026-08-02-the-mathematics-of-imperfections.md

 Almost apologetically, I asked,

-"Umm\...
-But it must be obviously true, right?\"
+> "Umm...
+But it must be obviously true, right?"

 He let out a faint snort of derision.
 What he said next was enchanting.

-"Mathematicians don't ask whether something is true before they know it is true.
+> "Mathematicians don't ask whether something is true before they know it
+> is true.
 That's what physicists and engineers do.
-We sit down with the problem, prove the result with complete rigour, and only then do we say that it is true - no matter how obvious it may have seemed at first glance.\"
+We sit down with the
+> problem, prove the result with complete rigour, and only then do we say
+> that it is true - no matter how obvious it may have seemed at first
+> glance."

 He paused for a moment before adding,

-"A physicist sees water flowing smoothly from a tap and assumes that the Navier-Stokes equations must therefore have smooth solutions.
-A mathematician sees exactly the same thing, but would rather have a proof on the page before assuming anything about the solutions.
-We don't like spoilers.\"
+> "A physicist sees water flowing smoothly from a tap and assumes that the
+> Navier-Stokes equations must therefore have smooth solutions.
+A
+> mathematician sees exactly the same thing, but would rather have a proof
+> on the page before assuming anything about the solutions.
+We don't like
+> spoilers."

 ## The question